coby-nguyen/Document-Linux-Privilege-Escalation/README.md

 #

-First, I check the Ubuntu Machine if it is vulnerable to exploitation by using the commands _cat /etc/lsb-release_ (Showing the Ubuntu version with its description) and _uname -a_ (Checking the information on the current computer and operating system).
+First, I check the Ubuntu Machine to see if it is vulnerable to exploitation by using the commands _cat /etc/lsb-release_ (Which Shows the Ubuntu version with its description) and _uname -a_ (Which Checks the information on the current computer and operating system).
 Then, we are sure that this machine is exploitable.

 ![image](https://github.com/user-attachments/assets/638a0b06-0d8b-4b6f-8536-c87fd113f1ad)